sagemath/sagewiki_to_gh-2022-10-10/days15.md

 === Saturday, May 16: Introduction to Sage ===

-All talks on Saturday and Sunday are in the Gates Common, in the Paul G. Allen Center, top floor.
+All talks on Saturday and Sunday are in the Gates Common, room 691 in the Paul G. Allen Center, top floor.

 '''Morning''': Introductory Sage Talks